Chen-Yang-Liu/RSICC/README.md

 After that, you can find the generated caption in `./eval_results/`

 ## Train
+Firstly, put the downloaded dataset in `./LEVIR_CC_dataset/`.
-Preprocess dataset for training:
+Then preprocess dataset for training as follows:
 ```python
 python create_input_files.py
 ```
-After that, you can find some files in `./data/`
+After that, you can find some files in `./data/`.
 Then, start training as follows:
 ```python
 python train.py  --data_folder ./data/ --savepath ./models_checkpoint/
 ```

 ## Evaluate
 ```python
 python eval.py --data_folder ./data/ --path ./models_checkpoint/ --Split TEST